MimeThaClown/Heist-of-Cinders/NPCS/Theo Cinders.md

 # Description
 Theodore Cinders runs a modest little forge nestled in the Escanor district.
 The sign above the door, aged by the weather and soot, read: “Fortune Favors the Bold”.
 He is a half-elf man who is Amara Silverthorn's childhood friend.
+He tends to be nervous and has good hospitality ()

 # Notable Facts